 - Then add garlic and stir for a minute longer.

 - Afterwards, pour in the wine to deglaze the pan.
 Let the wine cook down until reduced by about half (aprrox.
-2 minutes) then pour in the chicken broth and cream and bring to a simmer.
+2 minutes) then pour in the chicken broth and bring to a simmer.

 - Mix the cornstarch/tapioca flour and water together and pour into the simmering sauce.
 Whisk and bring back to a simmer for about 5-8 minutes until the sauce is reduced and thickened.